gvwilson/thirdbit/src/fiction/santas/index.md

 I'm…
 redecorating."

-As they climbed the worn stone steps on the pyramid Finner sidled over to the smaller santa.
+As they climbed the worn stone steps on the pyramid, Finner sidled over to the smaller santa.
 "Can you please tell me what's going on?"